 The following configuration needs to be set up in Presto to enable file-based authentication:

 - config.properties need to configure FILE as the authentication type and provide the location of the file that contains all valid pairs of the user:password.
 For example, the following goes into config.properties:

 - The password file, which has pairs of user:password, e.g.:

 In the example below, there are four users:

 - ankit: This user’s password is hashed using MD5 and the hashed value is stored as $apr1$bCW.IjMe$5/44.P9lNhklw6i54IXoY.

-- raunaq: This user’s password is hashed using SHA1 algorithm
+- raunaq: This user’s password is hashed using the SHA1 algorithm

-- sanchit: This user’s password is hashed using Crypt algorithm
+- sanchit: This user’s password is hashed using the Crypt algorithm

-- punith: This user’s password is hashed using BCrypt algorithm
+- punith: This user’s password is hashed using the BCrypt algorithm

-These configurations can be configured in QDS under Presto Settings in Edit Cluster page:
+These configurations can be configured in QDS under Presto Settings on the Edit Cluster page: